Transportation Planning

-CRCOG Role in regional Transportation Planning
+CRCOG’s Role in Regional Transportation Planning

 CRCOG Transportation Advisory Committee

 Each COG maintains a regional transportation advisory committee (TAC) with representatives from local government, transportation providers, and special interest groups.
-The COGs are encouraged to include representatives from the SCDOT, MPO staff if appropriate, representative from the Department of Health and Environmental Control (DHEC) if appropriate, transportation providers, County Transportation Committee (CTC), planning, zoning, and public works officials, community leaders, school district representatives, as well as underserved populations.
+The COGs are encouraged to include representatives from the SCDOT, MPO staff if appropriate, a representative from the Department of Health and Environmental Control (DHEC) if appropriate, transportation providers, County Transportation Committee (CTC), planning, zoning, and public works officials, community leaders, school district representatives, as well as underserved populations.

 Regional Transportation Partners